ortus-boxlang/boxlang-docs/language/threading.md

 # Threading

 BoxLang allows you create asynchronous threads so you can execute a body of code in a separate thread.
-This is achieved via the `cfthread` tag & the `thread` construct.
+This is achieved via the `bx:thread` tag & the `thread` construct.
 Threads are independent streams of execution, and multiple threads on a page can execute simultaneously and asynchronously, letting you perform asynchronous processing in BoxLang.
-BoxLang code within the `cfthread` tag body executes on a separate thread while the page request thread continues processing without waiting for the `cfthread` body to finish.
+BoxLang code within the `bx:thread` tag body executes on a separate thread while the page request thread continues processing without waiting for the `bx:thread` body to finish.
 You can allow the thread body to continue executing in the background or you can wait for it to finish.

 ![](../.gitbook/assets/screen-shot-2019-08-09-at-2.14.00-pm.png)